Patio Furniture: The Eclectic Approach

 Fire Pit Prep:

-My fire pit area is grass covered but I knew the heat from the fire would scorch the grass so I did dig up the sod and laid in some pavers I had knocking around.
+Initially, my fire pit area was grass covered and I knew the heat from the fire would scorch the grass so I did dig up the sod and laid in some pavers I had knocking around.
 This gave me a level spot for the pit and the pavers acted as a heat barrier.
+However, I have added an update below to show you how we’ve greatly upgraded our back yard fire pit.
+Check it out!

 Fire pit cover